12 Skills That Every Receptionist Needs In 2025

-Written by Jill - Updated: July 24, 2023
+Written by Jill - Updated: February 11, 2025

-If you are looking for staff to man your front desk, you’ll want to look out for these certain skills and qualities.
-And if you are applying for a receptionist or administrative assistant position, make sure you excel on these 10 skills and highlight them on your resume and CV.
+Naturally, this places a great deal of responsibility on your receptionist.
+If you are looking for staff to man your reception desk, look out for these skills and qualities.
+And if you are applying for a position as a receptionist or administrative assistant, make sure you excel in these 12 skills and put them on your resume.

 On the busiest days, the phone at the front desk is ringing off the hook.
 Meanwhile, people may be waiting to be greeted personally.
 Appointments are to be made, messages to be passed on, and administrative tasks to be completed.